How to Intercept Negative Reviews Before They Hit the App Store

 The Multi-Step Review Interception Pattern

-2. Route based on the rating
+2. Route based on the rating using two Amply campaigns

 3. Capture negative feedback privately

-The feedback form collects the reason for dissatisfaction, which you can track, categorize, and act on — all without it ever becoming a public review.
+The feedback form collects the reason for dissatisfaction, which you can track, categorize, and act on — without it ever becoming a public review.

 The goal isn't to suppress negative feedback.
 It's to give yourself a chance to fix the problem before it becomes permanent public damage.